Author: John Mattiacci | Owner Mattiacci Law

 What Is a Broken Wrist Injury?

 A broken wrist injury occurs when one or more bones in the wrist joint fracture due to trauma.
+A hand or wrist injury can involve fractures, dislocations, or soft tissue damage.
 The wrist is a complex joint composed of the radius, ulna, and eight small carpal bones.

 Common Types of Wrist Fractures: